 I completed all three Ten Tors with my school.

-Although all of that is true, it could also equally be seen as nothing more than standard marketing BS.
+All of this is true, it could; in today’s age of virtue signalling and internet tomfoolery; also equally be seen as nothing more than standard marketing BS.

 I don’t do marketing.
 I do photography and I do walking.